Connect machines at scale using Group Policy

 Apply the Group Policy Object

 On the Group Policy Management Console (GPMC), right-click on the desired Organizational Unit and link the GPO named [MSFT] Azure Arc Servers (datetime).
 This is the Group Policy Object which has the Scheduled Task to onboard the machines.
 After 10 or 20 minutes, the Group Policy Object will be replicated to the respective domain controllers.
-Learn more about creating and managing group policy in Azure AD Domain Services.
+Learn more about creating and managing group policy in Microsoft Entra Domain Services.

 After you have successfully installed the agent and configured it to connect to Azure Arc-enabled servers, go to the Azure portal to verify that the servers in your Organizational Unit have successfully connected.
 View your machines in the Azure portal.